Sapitorico/low_level_programming/bit_manipulation/README.md

   ----

-  <h3>right shift (>>)</h3>
+  <h3>Right shift ( >> )</h3>

- It shifts the bits from left to right (from the most significant bit to the least significant bit), a defined number of times, the least significant bit is lost at each shift, while the most significant bit is filled with a '0'.
+The right shift operator is a binary operator that shifts a certain number of bits, in the given bit pattern, to the right and adds a 1 at the end.
+Shifting to the right is equivalent to dividing the bit pattern with 2^k ( if we are shifting k bits ).

 Example:

 ```